Ontario College Advanced Diploma in Ecosystem Management Technology

 * Students starting in January are required to attend classes over the summer semester.

-- The Ecosystem Management Technologist program is the only one of its kind at an Ontario community college.
+• The Ecosystem Management Technologist program is the only Ontario college program of its kind.

-- As a discipline, Ecosystem Management is on the leading edge of resource conservation in the 21st century - the future is now.
+• As a discipline, Ecosystem Management is on the leading edge of resource conservation in the 21st century.

-- Dedicated, award-winning faculty provide a challenging and dynamic learning environment in the heart of the Kawartha Lakes region.
+• Dedicated, award-winning faculty provide a challenging and dynamic learning environment.

-- Our transfer agreements with universities enable graduates to further their studies and obtain a degree.
+• Our many transfer agreements with universities enable graduates to further their studies.
+This includes:

-- An agreement with Cape Breton University enables program graduates to obtain their Bachelor of Science (Environment) with approximately one year of study.
+• An agreement with Cape Breton University, which enables program graduates to obtain their Bachelor of Science (Environment) with approximately one additional year of study.

 In the fall and winter semesters, you will work in a small team for an external agency one day per week during the Credit for Product student placement program.
 It's a great opportunity to expand your network of employment contacts and gain valuable on-the-job experience.
 Our partners in this placement program include agencies like the Ontario Federation of Anglers and Hunters, conservation authorities, provincial stewardship councils, the Ontario Ministry of Natural Resources, local schools, community groups, and many more.